alswnd/movie-app/README.md

 11. class component
 render() method is automatically executed.

-12. narrow function vs normal function
+12. narrow function vs normal function.

+13. component life cycle of react.(https://reactjs.org/docs/react-component.html)
+which functions excuted for each event(update, mount, etc...). and they have an order.